Density-tuned isotherms and dynamic change at phase transition in a gate-controlled superconducting system: Abstract

 \section{Abstract}

-Insights into the role of interactions in determining the macroscopic state of a system can be obtained by observing its evolution with an isothermal variation of density.
-We explore the isothermal evolution of the electron gas in AlO$_x$/SrTiO$_3$ by a continuous gate-controlled tuning of its carrier density across the phase diagram exhibiting a superconducting dome.
+Two-dimensional electron gases in SrTiO$_3$-based heterostructures provide a platform to study the real-time evolution of the macroscopic state with a variation of the carrier density, and the impact of structural properties on the emergence of the superconducting state.
+We have explored the isothermal evolution of the electron gas in AlO$_x$/SrTiO$_3$ by measuring the variation of resistance with continuous gate-voltage-controlled tuning of its carrier density.
 It is seen that condensation of the ordered phase leads to non-monotonic isotherms within the superconducting dome.
-The system undergoes dynamic change lasting tens of seconds following changes in gate voltage near the onset of the transition, revealing a strong impact of structural defects and distortions of the substrate on the superconducting state.
-These observations suggest that AlO$_x$/SrTiO$_3$ is a promising platform to study time-dependent kinetic processes at the onset of superconductivity.
+The timescale for dynamic change following changes in gate voltage is measured across the phase transition.
+It is found to be tens of seconds near the onset of superconductivity, significantly larger compared to the normal state.
+Such a large timescale governing the kinetics of the phase transition presumably arises from the strong impact of structural defects and distortions of the substrate on the development of superconducting islands.